The Newsletter Plugin not sending emails

 Underneath, we can see information about emails sent from your WordPress site.

 WP Mail SMTP automatically groups emails by subject line.
 That allows you to easily see newsletter performance.
+Here’s an example with higher statistics so you can easily see how it works:

 Email Report grouped by subject line